drew-mack/ds-lecture-nosql/nosql.markdown

 Its key value data storage supports values stored as strings, lists, sets, bitmaps, hyperloglogs, and geospatial indicies[^5].
-In addition to serving as a cache in this way, redis provides a host of other features such as providing a publisher/subscriber messenger service, server-based Lua script execution, and built in time to live support for an instance's members.
+In addition to serving as a cache in this way, redis provides a host of other features such as providing a publisher/subscriber messenger service, server-based Lua script execution, pipelines that support sending many commands at the same time to save on network round trip time, streams that act like maps with built in history, and built in time to live support for an instance's keys.

-### Installing Redis
+### Getting Started

 As officially recommended by Redis Labs, the following is the standard installation method for redis on any Debian based Linux distrobution, including Ubuntu, with Apt.
 Many other dependency resolvers such as